Taho-DiscordBot/Taho/docs/dev/shortcut.rst

     It points to everythings that can be able to own something.

-AccessShortcut
+AccessRuleShortcut
 ---------------

-    A shortcut to :class:`~taho.abc.AccessShortcutable`
+    A shortcut to :class:`~taho.abc.AccessRuleShortcutable`
     models.
     Used to define access to something.
     It points to everythings that can have access